hneth/riskyr/README.md

 Goal
 ----

-Assemble and develop a set of basic risk literacy tools in R:
+Collect and develop a set of basic risk literacy tools in R:

 - The `riskyr` package renders risk literacy more transparent by providing a set of risk literacy tools and corresponding representations.